 - An abbreviated CV of no more than 2 pages for the author(s) of the proposal.

 - A detailed budget including the following

 - A list of honoraria*, travel costs, and the cost of campus activities associated with the conference or scholars' visit

 - A list of the support you are requesting from ISLA and other sources and contact information for those sources (name, email address, phone number)

 - The budget must be prepared with the assistance of ISLA’s Academic Conference staff (Lauri Roberts or Kristen Garvin-Podell)

-Reminder: Proposals for Large Henkels grants are due two funding cycles in advance of the event.
+Reminder: Proposals for Large Henkels grants are due one year in advance of the event.

 Grant evaluations are based on clarity and completeness.
 Proposals that do not include complete information will be returned to the authors for revision and imminent resubmission.
 If the request is for a Large Henkels award, then revision and resubmission would take place in the next funding cycle.
 It is essential for all Henkels Grants that the application be drawn up and submitted by the organizing faculty member.